New Hampshire used to be a popular state for non-accounting major, because it only required 12 credit hours of accounting.

 - NH State Board accepts evaluations from 7 agencies.
 Please go to NASBA’s website on NH for details (link below)

-Special Note To Indian BCOM + CA Candidates:
+Note to Indian BCOM + CA Candidates:

 New Hampshire no longer accepts CA coursework as part of the educational requirements.
 Here is a direct quote from NASBA’s New Hampshire page: